-The ARDO Calypso Double is the pump you need if you want to double your output whilst expressing.
-A 20 minute session instead of 40 minutes with a single pump?
-Hello new found nap time!
+The ARDO Calypso Double is the pump you need if you want to double your output while expressing.
+A 20-minute session instead of 40 minutes with a single pump?
+Hello, new found nap time!
 Double pumping gets to the rich, fatty milk that baby only gets to during long feeding sessions.
 You’ll feel like Super Mum as your tiny new born sprouts up and smashes those milestones, thriving on your breast milk.

 It can be used as both a double and a single depending on your need.
 We love that it’s a hygienic closed system so no risk of mould growing in the motor.
 We would recommend this pump if you need a pump for frequent use, and to keep your milk supply high.
 Expect to pay around £125 for this breast pump, check out current prices here.

 Click here for our in-depth review of the Ardo Calypso.

 3. Philips Avent Comfort